Martymarcc/Sku-api-data-Processing/README.md

 - `main.py`: Contains the main script to execute the data processing.
 - `requirments.txt`: Containts the required libraries
 - `README.md`: This file providing information about the project.
-- `filtered_records.json`: JSON file containing the filtered records saved by the script.